T. Andrew Brown

-Effective April 1, 2019, Regent Brown was unanimously elected by his fellow Regents as Vice-Chancellor.
-In addition, Regent Brown serves as Chair of the Regents Ethics Committee and Co-Chair of the P-12 Committee.
-He is also a member of the Higher Education Committee and the Workgroup to Improve Outcomes for Boys and Young Men of Color.
-He is a past Chair of the Audit and Finance Committee and a past member of the Cultural Education Committee.
+Effective April 1, 2016, Regent Brown was unanimously elected by his fellow Regents as Vice-Chancellor.
+In addition, Vice Chancellor Brown serves as Chair of the Regents Ethics Committee.
+He is also a member of the P-12 Committee, Higher Education Committee and the Workgroup to Improve Outcomes for Boys and Young Men of Color.
+He is a past Chair of the Audit and Finance Committee, and a past member of the Cultural Education Committee.
 He is also a member of the Regents Review Committee, which presides over professional and licensure disciplinary hearings.

-In addition to his leadership and committee roles, Regent Brown maintains special interests around equity, equal access and opportunity, and addressing achievement gaps and underperforming student populations.
+In addition to his leadership and committee roles, Vice Chancellor Brown maintains special interests around equity, equal access and opportunity, and addressing achievement gaps and underperforming student populations.

-In addition to his commitment to advancing educational issues and outcomes, Regent Brown is the founder and managing partner of the Rochester-based law firm of Brown Hutchinson LLP.
+In addition to his commitment to advancing educational issues and outcomes, Vice Chancellor Brown is the founder and managing partner of the Rochester-based law firm of Brown Hutchinson LLP.
 His practice is statewide, representing a nationwide clientele in the areas of civil litigation, employment and general business counsel.
-He has also been a mediator and arbitrator on commercial and employment panels of the American Arbitration Association since 1996.
+He has also been a mediator and arbitrator on commercial, employment and complex case panels of the American Arbitration Association since 1996.
 He began his law career in New York City with the law firm of Nixon, Hargrave, Devans and Doyle (now Nixon Peabody).
 He is a former Corporation Counsel and Chief Legal Officer for the City of Rochester.
-He has taught at the college level, serving as an adjunct professor of political science at SUNY Brockport and an instructor of law at Monroe Community College.
+He has taught at the college level, as an adjunct professor of political science at SUNY Brockport and an instructor of law at Monroe Community College.

-Regent Brown is also former General Counsel of the National Bar Association, the largest association of attorneys and judges of color in the world.
+Vice Chancellor Brown is also former General Counsel of the National Bar Association, the largest association of attorneys and judges of color in the world.
 He is a past President of the Monroe County Bar Association, the first minority to serve in this capacity in the 124-year history of the Association.
-He is a former Vice President of the New York State Bar Association and Chair of its Finance Committee.
-He is also a member of The Franklin H. Williams Judicial Commission, whose mission is to promote diversity and cultural awareness in the New York State Court System.
+He is the President-Elect of the New York State Bar Association.